 Recess a Shelf

 Customers are looking for smart options that stand out, and one of these is recessed shelves.
 With this design feature, homeowners don’t have to buy special racks to store their toiletries in the shower.
 This is also a popular design feature with hotel chains that want to make a great impression on clients.
 Most walls have roughly 3.5 inches of open space between them.
 Open up the wall and build the recessed cubby in the space.
-Use matching tiles on the back of the cubby, but finish off the edges with thin shower threshold to minimize seams and make it look more impressive.
+Use matching tiles on the back of the cubby, but finish off the edges with a thin shower threshold to minimize seams and make it look more impressive.
 In addition to adding this elegant touch to the shower, you can also add recessed shelves to the foyer, living room and even hallways.
 Customers will love the finished look, and they’ll appreciate the extra storage for their little collectibles or pictures.

 We take pride in offering our clients low prices on high-quality products.
 By working with top shippers around the nation, we’re able to offer you faster delivery at reasonable rates.
 We’re dedicated to customer service, so we work hard to fill orders quickly.
 Custom orders are also available through our privately-held overseas manufacturing facilities.

-Whether you’re using marble just for the shower curbs or for other uses throughout your job sites, we’re happy to provide you with all of the thin marble thresholds you need.
+Whether you’re using marble just for the shower curbs or for other uses throughout your job sites, we’re happy to provide you with all of the thin stone thresholds you need.
 Contact us today to speak with our friendly customer service representatives and see how we can help you.